Policies on Corporate Governance

 4.6 Meeting Adjournment and Extension

-4.1 Selection and Notification of Meeting Time and Location: Corporations should make shareowners'expense and convenience primary criteria when selecting the time and location of shareowner meetings.
-Appropriate notice of shareowner meetings, including notice concerning any change in meeting date, time, place or shareowner action, should be given to shareowners in a manner and within time frames that will ensure that shareowners have a reasonable opportunity to exercise their franchise.
+Companies should make shareowners’ expense and convenience primary criteria when selecting the time, format and location of shareowner meetings.
+Registration and proof of ownership requirements should not be onerous.
+Appropriate notice of shareowner meetings, including notice concerning any change in meeting date, time, place, format or shareowner action, should be given to shareowners in a manner and within time frames that will ensure that shareowners have a reasonable opportunity to exercise their franchise.

 4.2 Shareowner Rights to Call Special Meetings: Shareowners should have the right to call special meetings.